 Where can I purchase ?

-ProcurementIQ estimates that there are more than 1,800 suppliers of LPO services, and the top four firms account for less than 30.0% of total market revenue.
-Market share concentration is currently low but has been increasing in the three years to 2018.
-Merger and acquisition activity has taken place in...
+ProcurementIQ estimates that there are about 1,835 suppliers of LPO services, and the top four firms account for less than 30.0% of total market revenue.
+Market share concentration is low but has been slowly increasing in the three years to 2020.
+Merger and acquisition activity has taken place in the...
 Subscribe to learn more.